opencog/link-grammar/README.md

 Multi-threading
 ---------------
-It is safe to use link-grammar for parsing in multiple threads, once the dictionaries have been loaded.
-The dictionary loading itself is not thread-safe; it is not protected in any way.
-Thus, link-grammar should not be used from multiple threads until the dictionary has been loaded.
-Different threads may use different dictionaries.
+It is safe to use link-grammar for parsing in multiple threads.
+Different threads may use different dictionaries, or the same dictionary.
 Parse options can be set on a per-thread basis, with the exception of verbosity, which is a global, shared by all threads.
 It is the only global.

-The following exceptions and special notes apply:

-*api.c* −
-> has global "verbosity".
-Memory usage accounting code (disabled
-> by default) also has a global.

-*pp_lexer.c*  −
-> autogened code.
-This is only used when reading dictionaries,
-> during initialization, and so doesn't need to be thread safe.

 SAT solver